elia-b/YTZen/README.md

 Features:

 - Redirect any YouTube home page request to your subscriptions feed
-- Minor advartisment manipulation on YouTube
+- Minor advartisment blocking on YouTube
+- Minor blocking of YouTube shorts